Robustness of competing climatic states: Introduction

-Tuning climate models in order to match observations, conservation properties~\citep{Williamson2015}, or adjusting model parameters to match a handful of metrics are a common practice aimed at reducing model biases~\citep{2012JAMES...4.0A01M}.
-When heuristically based, these methods are subject to the risk of over-tuning \citep{HourdinEtAl2016}, {\it i.~e.} a tuning leading to unphysical behavior of unconstrained processes; see discussion in, {\it e.~g.}, \cite{RevModPhys.92.035002}.
-In order to avoid that, it is crucial to go back to first principles.
-One way to do so is diagnosing models in their energy, water and entropy budgets in order to constrain model performances to the conservation of these basic quantities.
-Recently, \citet{lembo_2019} have introduced the Thermodynamic Diagnostic Tool (TheDiaTo), a flexible software that can analyse water, energy, and entropy budgets for earth systems models.
-TheDiaTo is also part of the CMIP6 ESMValTool 2.0 earth system models diagnostic community effort \citep{gmd-13-3383-2020}.

-The multi-scale nature of the system challenges the capability of numerical models to fully resolve the dynamics of climate \citep{Palmer2008}.
-Processes that are not explicitly resolved at the discretization scale of the models are typically accounted for through the use of parametrizations~\citep{Berner2017}.
-Additionally, one needs to introduce different notions of predictability depending on the scales of interest \citep{Palmer2006,Krishnamurthy2019}, along the lines of the original intuition by \cite{Lorenz1975}.

-Parametrizations are a typical source of biases in climate models, as they are often not constrained to conservation properties.
+A main source of biases in climate models comes from the use of parameterizations of unresolved processes.
+In addition to the use of insufficiently observationally constrained parameters, parameterizations are often not constrained to conservation properties \citep{anthes1985,HourdinEtAl2016}.
 This can have an impact on the mean properties of the modeled system, inducing numerical drifts, and deserves particular attention.
-Here, we will focus specifically on low-level cloud parametrizations and sub-grid scale turbulence parametrizations.

-The formation mechanisms of clouds occur at sub-grid scale.
-However, their effect of warming or cooling is at large scale and can be represented through bulk formulae.
-In particular, low clouds can have a huge impact in climate response and are at the origin of systematic biases \citep{Stouffer2017} due to a poor representation of the coupling between boundary layer processes (at small scales) and large-scale modes~\citep{Hourdin2015,Lutsko2018}.
-This is why cloud parametrization is crucial for model performance \citep{Stevens2013}.
-We thus consider two different parametrizations of low clouds and we apply TheDiaTo in order to understand {\it i)} the robustness of a climate attractor present in both configurations; {\it ii)} which cloud representation is better suited from a statistical point of view.

-In many models, the kinetic energy dissipated at small scales is lost through frictional heating at the discretization scale, determining an energy imbalance at the top-of-atmosphere~\citep{2011RvGeo..49.1001L,10.1175/JCLI-D-15-0477.1}.
-We will force the model to re-inject the energy dissipated through frictional heating, evaluating the impact of this correction with the diagnostics provided in TheDiaTo.
+Here, we will focus specifically on two examples, by looking at the effect of different prescriptions for the cloud albedo and at the effect of improving the global energy budget of the model, to show the utility of considering a set of metrics including LEC and MEP.

+To characterize the different attractors and address model biases in a comprehensive manner we use the Thermodynamic Diagnostic Tool (TheDiaTo, \citet{lembo_2019}).
+TheDiaTo is a software tool that calculates a large set of metrics, including the aforementioned ones, and is thus ideally suited for the task at hand.
+TheDiaTo is also part of the CMIP6 ESMValTool 2.0 Earth system models diagnostic community effort \citep{gmd-13-3383-2020}.